skokenes/Purpose-Driven-Design-in-Qlik/README.md

 # Purpose Driven Design in QlikView and Qlik Sense

-At the Qlik World Conference 2014, I gave a 45 minutes presentation on building dashboards and visualizations with purpose-driven design decisions in QlikView and Qlik Sense.
+At the Qlik World Conference 2014, I gave a presentation on building dashboards and visualizations with purpose-driven design decisions in QlikView and Qlik Sense.
 I've uploaded my presentation slides as a PDF to this repository, as well as code samples for all of the Qlik Sense extensions and mashups demonstrated.

-You can find live examples of the Sense material at the following locations:
+You can view live examples of the Sense materials as well:

   - [Strip Plot]
   - [Forecasting]